-modes has been implemented.
-We applied the same sample selection as in Fernández Lorenzo et al. (2012), considering both isolation and completeness criteria.
-The isolation criteria were defined in Verley et al. (2007b), which reject galaxies with isolation parameters Q>-2 and $\eta_k>2.4$ (the tidal strength created by all neighbors, Q, is more than 1% of the internal binding forces, Athanassoula 1984, for the local number density, η_k , this translates into a value of 2.4) and with recession velocities $V_r < 1500$ km/s (for lower values, the area searched for neighbors spreads too much on the sky).
+Q > -2 and $\eta_k > 2.4$ [the tidal strength created by all neighbours, Q, is more than 1 per cent of the internal binding forces (Athanassoula 1984) for the local number density, η_k , this translates into a value of 2.4] and with recession velocities $V_r < 1500$ km s-1 (for lower values, the area searched for neighbours spreads too much on the sky).
 These conditions imply that the evolution of all galaxies in our selected sample is dominated by their intrinsic properties.
-There are 657 objects in the complete AMIGA sample that fulfill the above isolation criteria.
+There are 657 objects in the complete AMIGA sample that fulfil the above isolation criteria.

-For the following analysis we downloaded the images of our galaxies from the SDSS-III (Data Release 8, DR8 Aihara et al. 2011) in g, r and i bands.
+For the following analysis, we downloaded the images of our galaxies from the Sloan Digital Sky Survey III (SDSS-III) (Data Release 8, DR8; Aihara et al. 2011) in g, r and i bands.
 A new approach for background subtraction was applied in DR8 that first models the brightest galaxies in each field so that the estimated sky background remains unaffected (Blanton et al. 2011).
 From the 657 AMIGA galaxies, we found that 497 were observed in the SDSS-DR8.
-In a few cases more than one frame was needed in order to fully reconstruct the image of a galaxy.
-Frames were combined using the iraf task imcombine.
+In a few cases, more than one frame was needed in order to fully reconstruct the image of a galaxy.
+Frames were combined using the IRAF task imcombine.
 Five galaxies were rejected because a bad combination of the images caused by a bad astrometry in some of the frames or because there is not adjacent image for combining.
-Through the direct analysis of the images, we found and removed 21 galaxies with unknown redshifts because the redshift will be needed for the following analysis.
+Through the direct analysis of the images, we found and removed 21 galaxies strongly affected by saturated stars.
+We also removed 16 galaxies with unknown redshifts because the redshift will be needed for the following analysis.

-We masked the stars and derived the optical parameters of these galaxies using SExtractor (Bertin & Arnouts 1996) in the g, r and i bands.
-We chose the MAG_AUTO in the catalogs, which provides a good approximation to the total magnitude of the objects.
-These magnitudes were corrected for Galactic dust extinction by applying the reddening corrections computed by SDSS following Schlegel et al. (1998).
-We calculated the rest-frame magnitudes and the stellar masses by fitting the spectral energy distribution (SED) using the routine kcorrect (Blanton & Roweis 2007), which assumes an initial mass function (IMF) of Chabrier.
+We masked the stars and derived the optical parameters of these galaxies using SEXTRACTOR (Bertin & Arnouts 1996) in the g, r and i bands.
+We chose the MAG_AUTO in the catalogues, which provides a good approximation to the total magnitude of the objects.
+These magnitudes were corrected for Galactic dust extinction by applying the reddening corrections computed by SDSS following Schlegel, Finkbeiner & Davis (1998).
+We calculated the rest-frame magnitudes and the stellar masses by fitting the spectral energy distribution (SED) using the routine KCORRECT (Blanton & Roweis 2007), which assumes an initial mass function of Chabrier.
 We used also Ks-band photometry from 2MASS (Skrutskie et al. 2006) for the SED fitting when available.
-In this step we rejected 3 galaxies because of an unrealistic stellar mass probably caused by an erroneous Ks-band magnitude.
+In this step, we rejected three galaxies because of an unrealistic stellar mass probably caused by an erroneous Ks-band magnitude.
 The final sample consists of 452 isolated galaxies.
-The radial velocities of these galaxies are mainly between 1500 and 15000 km s-1, with 10 galaxies having velocities up to 24000 km s-1.
-Galactic extinction and K- corrected magnitudes in each band, as well as stellar masses are presented in Table 1.
-Since kcorrect assumes a cosmology with $H_0 = 100 \text{ km s}^{-1} \text{ Mpc}^{-1}$, the stellar masses were transformed to our cosmology as log (M{}h-2), where h=H0/100=0.7.
-Note that the magnitudes presented in Table 1 are consistent with those presented in Table 2 of Fernández Lorenzo et al. (2012) (1 σ ~0.1 mag), since there model magnitudes taken from SDSS catalog were used.
+The radial velocities of these galaxies are mainly between 1500 and 15000 km s-1, with 10 galaxies having velocities up to 24 000 km s-1.
+Galactic extinction and K-corrected magnitudes in each band, as well as stellar masses are presented in Table 1.
+Since KCORRECT assumes a cosmology with $H_0 = 100 \text{ km s}^{-1} \text{ Mpc}^{-1}$, the stellar masses were transformed to our cosmology as log (M_h^{-2}) , where $h = H_0/100 = 0.7$.
+Note that the magnitudes presented in Table 1 are consistent with those presented in table 2 of Fernández Lorenzo et al. (2012) (1 $\sigma \sim 0.1$ mag), since there model magnitudes taken from SDSS catalogue were used.